 Natural Resources & Biodiversity

 Antero highly values streams and wetlands, rare, threatened, or endangered species, and cultural resources.
-We strive to contribute to the maintenance of healthy and diverse ecosystems and communities in which we operate.
-Our biodiversity policy outlines our approach and framework for assessing projects in areas of high ecological and cultural importance to ensure that management of biodiversity is integrated into our project development and operations throughout their lifecycle.
-We are committed to continuously assessing and managing our environmental risks to minimize impacts on the diverse ecological systems that exist where we operate, in accordance with the applicable regulatory requirements and through implementation of one or more of the following approaches:
+We strive to contribute to the maintenance of healthy and diverse ecosystems and communities in the areas where we operate.
+Our natural resources and biodiversity policy outlines our approach and framework for assessing projects in areas of high ecological and cultural importance to ensure that management of biodiversity is integrated into our project development and operations throughout their lifecycle.
+We are committed to continuously assessing and managing our environmental risks to minimize impacts on the diverse ecological systems that exist where we operate, in accordance with the applicable regulatory requirements and through the implementation of one or more of the following approaches:

-- Avoidance – We evaluate proposed project scopes to identify avoidance options by working with the surface owner(s), design and construction teams to consider primary and alternative locations and scope and/or timing of project construction to avoid impacts to a vulnerable species and/or sensitive ecosystems and medium to high probability areas for potential cultural sites and avoid identified sites.
+- Avoidance – We evaluate proposed project scopes to identify avoidance options by working with the surface owner(s), design, and construction teams to consider primary and alternative locations and scope and/or timing of project construction to avoid impacts to a vulnerable species and/or sensitive ecosystems.
+We survey medium to high probability areas for potential cultural sites and avoid identified sites.

-- Restoration – During planning and post-construction, we work with the surface owner(s) to conduct on-site restoration to the extent practicable, to reestablish an ecosystem’s composition, structure, and function to a healthy state.
+- Restoration – During planning and post-construction, we work with the surface owner(s) to conduct on-site restoration to the extent practicable, to reestablish an ecosystem’s composition, structure, and function to maintain a healthy state

-- Mitigation – When necessary, develop and achieve measurable conservation outcomes that can mitigate residual impacts after appropriate avoidance, minimization and restoration measures have been applied.
+- Mitigation – We develop and achieve measurable conservation outcomes that can mitigate unavoidable impacts after appropriate avoidance, minimization, and restoration measures have been applied

 In the planning, development, and construction process, Antero takes measures to:

 - Understand and comply with laws and regulations intended to protect and preserve the ecosystems in which we operate, including the requirements to conduct baseline studies and impact assessments